Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/There are no Aliens in Eurasia (Extended Synopsis).md

 ##### Main Investigation Stage
 *{Seeker gains information, encounters resistance from the Conspiracy.}*

+With Lucas' privileges, Susan and Lucas are able to follow her patients across Eurasia, in order to isolate the disease transmission event.
+At a tango event, Susan invites Lucas to a dance.
+They remember their university days.
 ##### Turning Point
 *{The plot has a major twist (The disease is spread by a song).
 Everything that came before has been recast into a new light.
 Big things are coming after.
 Appropriate time to execute the end of a social conflict plot within the seeker group (Susan argues with Lucas about his continued investigation of Marco's death despite her wishes).}*